Skip to Main Content

 About referencing styles

 Output styles are used to control the appearance of references in a bibliography.
 While EndNote will help you store and manage your references, you must still follow the referencing rules.
-You will find these rules and examples for your recommended referencing style in our Easy Cite referencing tool.
+You will find these rules and examples for your recommended referencing style in Easy Cite.

 Remember to save the output style to its corresponding sub-folder: